 - People told us their needs were met by staff with the right skills, experience and attitude for their roles.
-A relative told us, "I think the carers are really well trained." - Staff told us they received training that was effective and felt sufficiently skilled to carry out their roles.
-A health professional told us, "I have provided training on the use of equipment such as sleep systems and the staff all appeared interested and engaged." - Staff were knowledgeable about their roles and how to provide the correct support to meet people's needs.
-A member of staff told us, "I found the training I have received very interesting and helpful; refreshing on prior knowledge and learning lots of new things." - Staff completed a comprehensive induction and did not work unsupervised until they and the management team were confident they could do so.
-An ongoing programme for updates and refresher training was in place.
-A member of staff told us, "My shadowing shifts were thoroughly enjoyable, informative and I got all the support I required.
-They clearly have a passion for the job that they pass on to all the newbies." - Staff said they felt well supported by their manager and told us they had regular supervision meetings which allowed them to discuss their performance, concerns or training and development needs.
+Comments received included, "Of course they do, most definitely," and "Yes, I think they do."
+A relative said, "I think so, obviously I am not present but they seem very good." - Staff told us they received training that was, "Regular and relevant."
+An ongoing programme for updates and refresher training was in place. - Staff were knowledgeable about their roles and how to provide the correct support to meet people's needs. - Staff completed a comprehensive induction and did not work unsupervised until they and the management team were confident they could do so. - Staff said they felt well supported by their manager and told us they had regular supervision meetings which allowed them to discuss their performance, concerns or training and development needs.